-Rent a holiday apartment, home or cottage in Lakes Entrance: from $85 per night
+Rent a holiday home, apartment or cottage in Lakes Entrance from just $61 per night

 Best holiday homes with a patio or terrace

 The weather in Lakes Entrance

 The above is a climate diagram for Lakes Entrance.
 This year, January will have higher average temperatures.
 However, temperatures can go lower than 4° in Lakes Entrance in June.
 The rainiest month is December while the driest month is January.

 Holiday Lettings in Lakes Entrance, Gateway to the Gippsland Lakes

 A network of unspoilt lagoons and marshes on the eastern edge of Victoria, Lakes Entrance is often referred to as the gateway to the Gippsland Lakes.
 While it is indeed perfectly situated for visiting the lakes, it has a lot more to offer.
 With a varied programme of events throughout the year, an abundance of things to do and fine eating and drinking, Lakes Entrance is the perfect holiday destination.
 Not only that, but you can experience it all from a luxurious beachside holiday cottage.